Automattic/vip-governance-plugin/README.md

 );
 ```

+## Admin Settings

+There is an admin settings menu titled `VIP Governance` that's created with the use of this plugin.
+This page offers some helpful items such as:

+- Turning on and off the plugin quickly, without re-deploying.
+- View all the rules at once, and also any errors if it's invalid.
+- View the rules as a specific user role.

+![Admin setting in action][settings-panel-example]

 ## Endpoints

 The examples in the below endpoints are using the rule file found in the example rule file [above](#restrictions).